jfitisoff/peek-example/README.md

 ## Setup

-- Download chromedriver and put it somewhere on your path.
+- Download the [chromedriver](http://chromedriver.chromium.org/downloads) binary that's compatible with your chrome version and put it somewhere on your path.
 - `bundle install`

 ## Running tests